College of Medicine and Public Health

-Associate Professor Puri is an established leader in the area of bioprocessing (industrial biotechnology).
+Professor Puri FRSC is an established leader in the area of bioprocessing (industrial biotechnology).
 He obtained his Ph.D. in India and did his postdoctoral research at the University of Oxford, UK.
-The major area of his research includes “microbial cell manufacturing” where the emphasis is laid upon developing technologies to produce and purify novel molecules such as proteins/ enzymes/ bioactives from a variety of unexplored habitats such as marine, and waste agricultural resources.
-He has contributed to research areas including Bioprocessing for bioactive production (Omega-3 fatty acids, Lipases, and Carotenoids), Nutraceutical extraction for benefitting human health and Nanobiotechnology approaches for bioenergy production.
-He has published 140 research papers (see SCOPUS, Researchgate, and Google Scholar) in the leading international journals of the discipline "Biotechnology and Applied Microbiology".
-Over the years, he has supervised 20 students to Ph.D. completion in the discipline of biotechnology.
+He leads a research team that uses bioprocessing (microbial) to address global challenges in sustainability, food security, and human well-being.
+His lab has four major programs: a) metabolite production through "microbial cell manufacturing" for producing therapeutic proteins, enzymes, and lipids, b) food biotechnology for nutraceutical extraction, functional foods, and novel foods development relating to Omega 3 fatty acids, c) nanotechnology for enhancing thermostability of enzymes and bioactive with applications for health products and d) health substantiation by validation of bioactives functionality.
+He has published 140+ research papers (see SCOPUS, Researchgate, and Google Scholar) in the leading international journals of the discipline "Biotechnology and Applied Microbiology".
+Collectively, his research has led to a high number of highly cited publications.
+Over the years, he has supervised 21 students to Ph.D. completion in the discipline of biotechnology.
 He is on the Editorial board of research journals such as Frontiers in Bioengineering and Biotechnology, Catalysts, Marine Drugs, and Journal of Carbohydrate Polymer Technology.

 2022-23: Industry Funding for developing plant-based meats